devnull-cz/c-prog-lang/modules/count-words.md

 - what happens if the number of words exceeds the type that stores the count?

+#source words.c
-:eyes: [words.c](/src/words.c), it actually uses a library check for white space for simplicity
+actually uses a library check for white space for simplicity.

-:eyes: another solution is [words2.c](/src/words2.c).
+another solution is #source words2.c
 It is even simpler than the first solution while not using the library function.

 Example: